 Recently, I realized that my perspective isn’t as available as it once was.
 I’ve reached a point in my career where I only get to share my ideas with C-Suite Executives and business owners willing to commit to six-figure plus contracts.

-I wanted to get back to sharing my perspective on the future with everyone, no matter your status or wealth.
+I wanted to get back to sharing my perspective on the future with everyone, no matter their status or wealth.
 And that’s why I started Everydays.WTF.